Vtekickedinyo/sway.config/README.md

 ## Fatigued of manually taking screen shots through cli via grimshot? 🫟
 ▫️Add bindings to your sway config: use super+shift+a w s to capture [a] selected area [w] active window & [s] entire screen

+▫️The image format can be swapped with jpg, jxl, png or webp.

 ▫️The main directory for screen shots can be placed within a tmpfs plus zram to reduce wear on your disk which I have left instruction within optional section & should now skip to that [step](https://github.com/Vtekickedinyo/sway.config#zram_tmpfs). 👟
 Otherwise: